Wisconsin Economic Development Corporation Open Records Request

 Madison, WI 53701

-WEDC may charge the actual, necessary, and direct cost to locate a record if that cost exceeds $50 (Wis.
-Stat. § 19.35(3)(c)).
-Any staff time necessary for locating a record will be assessed based on the hourly rate of the salary and benefits for the lowest-paid employee capable of performing the task.
-If the record is mailed to the requestor, WEDC may charge the actual, necessary, and direct shipping costs (Wis.
-Stat. § 19.35(3)(d)).
+WEDC may charge the actual, necessary, and direct costs of locating the records if it exceeds $50.
+Any staff time for locating records will be billed at the hourly rate of salary for the lowest-paid employee capable of performing the task.
+The hourly rate charged for locating records may also include the cost of benefits, but will not exceed $30 per hour.
+If the records are mailed or shipped to the requester, WEDC may charge the actual, necessary and direct mailing or shipping cost.

 WEDC records are available for inspection during normal business hours in our Madison office.
 Except for official state holidays, the normal hours of operation are Monday through Friday, 8:00 a.m. to 5:00 p.m.